 Jim Knight has spent his career working at non-profit organizations that welcome and support families and individuals who have experienced difficult circumstances, often related to economic hardship.
 In acute situations, these hardships include homelessness, addiction, and incarceration.
-He has led Jubilee Housing as its executive director since 2002.
+He has led Jubilee Housing as its President and Chief Executive Officer since 2002.

 Knight started his tenure modernizing Jubilee’s original properties.
 More recently he has been expanding Jubilee’s stock of highly affordable homes, adding to the organization’s key initiatives, and advancing its mission.

-Under Knight’s leadership, Jubilee has preserved approximately 235 affordable homes in the now high-cost neighborhoods of Adams Morgan, Columbia Heights, and Mount Pleasant—enabling long-time residents to remain in place and benefit from the positive change in their communities.
-In Fall 2018, Jubilee will open an additional 64 affordable homes in Columbia Heights.
+Under Knight’s leadership, Jubilee has preserved approximately 299 affordable homes in the now high-cost neighborhoods of Adams Morgan, Columbia Heights, and Mount Pleasant—enabling long-time residents to remain in place and benefit from the positive change in their communities.
 With Knight’s guidance, Jubilee also has expanded programming to help residents reach their life goals.
 This includes programming in early childhood education, out-of-school-time youth development, and supportive services for returning citizens.